 Software Development and Application Development projects can be time-sensitive and consume valuable corporate resources.
 For decades software teams have searched for process enhancements to improve speed to market and reduce unnecessary rework.

 In a time when digital transformation is the heartbeat of business innovation, taking the time to define an MVP (Minimal Viable Product) is essential.
 An MVP is a functioning product that has enough features to attract early-adopter customers to validate the application early in the product development cycle.
-More importantly an MVP allows product development teams to receive buyer feedback which creates an agile development environment.
+More importantly, an MVP allows product development teams to receive buyer feedback which creates an agile development environment.

 An often-overlooked technique is to implement an MVP early in the ideation process, rather than trying to manage feature and scope creep while in development.
-This is important to not only reduce development time, but also to increase product launch success.
+This is important to not only reduce development time but also to increase product launch success.

-The 80/20 rule (known as the Pareto principle) notes that 20% of effort is responsible for 80% of results.
-The rule also implies that most of the effort goes off into the least efficient practices accountable for roughly one fifth ( ⅕) of the outcome.
+The 80/20 rule (known as the Pareto principle) notes that 20% of the effort is responsible for 80% of results.
+The rule also implies that most of the effort goes off into the least efficient practices accountable for roughly one-fifth ( ⅕) of the outcome.
 In software development projects, the rule is rephrased that 20% of features satisfy 80% of user needs.
 For that reason, agile teams always aim to define and include that desired 20%.
 The goal is to determine what “minimum viable” can stand up to customer demand, resulting in no less than a regular user would need.